10 First Aid Skills Everyone Should Know

 9. How to Treat Diarrhea or Vomiting

-No one likes to talk about it, but there are many hygiene risks that come with disasters such as sewage flooding and disease outbreaks.
+No one likes to talk about it, but many hygiene risks, such as sewage flooding and disease outbreaks, come with disasters.

 Even if the disease you catch isn’t deadly, it could cause diarrhea or vomiting.
 In survival situations, both of these can be very deadly!